pranav278/Simple_Devops_Project/an2.md

-# Integrate Ansible with Jenkins
+## Step 3: Integrate Ansible with Jenkins

 * Go to Jenkins